MIWP 4a: Set up sub-group on Persistent Identifiers (PID)

 Maybe we should do a further survey among the MS (and other stakeholders) for concrete descriptions of problems that implementers had with regard to PIDs.

 #8 Updated by Christian Ansorge over 5 years ago

 Thanks for the quick reply, but I am afraid I have to disagree with the points you made.

 Scope: As written in the ToR it is proposed to focus within A on a group of identifiers (not all, but to go broader than just the INSPIRE ID), while part B clearly is focusing on INSPIRE Spatial Object Identifiers.
 Furthermore it is written, that the subgroup is focusing on developing common guidelines for INSPIRE Spatial Object Identifiers (Part B).
 In order to develop the common guidelines we have to get an overview of what is going on and available in the countries.
 Tool development is not mentioned in the tasks.

 Proposed outcomes: Indeed this needs an update.
 Sorry, this article I overlooked and an update comes after the MIG-T webex.

 Why do you see block A not as a task for the MIWP?
 In my point of view this is more than a short analysis and especially the PID use cases development is in my point of view a clear task for MIWP.

 Let's discuss that.

-#9 Updated by Michael Lutz almost 5 years ago
+#9 Updated by Michael Lutz over 5 years ago

 the main point I was trying to make is that where we already know more precisely the use cases, requirements and existing problems, we should write them down explicitly.
 For example, possible use cases include: